isiahmeadows/mithril.js/mvp-utils.md

 ## Vnode inspection Utilities

-This is exposed under `mithril/vnodes` and in the core bundle via `Mithril.Vnodes`.
+This is exposed under `mithril/vnodes` and in the full bundle via `Mithril.Vnodes`.

 - `Vnodes.tag(vnode)` - Get the resolved tag name, component reference, or built-in component reference.
 - `Vnodes.attrs(vnode)` - Get the resolved attributes as a frozen object, including `is` for DOM `is` attributes, `key` for the key, `ref` for the ref, and `children` for the resolved children.